isaaclyman/novel-word-count-obsidian/README.md

 - **Word count:** Total words.
 By default, a "word" is any sequence of non-whitespace characters.
 To change this, see Advanced > Word Count Method.
 - **Page count:** Total pages, rounded up.
 By default, a page is 300 words.
 To change this, see Advanced > Page Count Method.
-- **Page count (decimal):** Total pages, precise to 2 decimal points.
+- **Page count (decimal):** Total pages, precise to 2 digits after the decimal.
 Any settings that would apply to Page Count also apply to Page Count (decimal).
 - **Character count:** Total characters (letters, symbols, numbers, and spaces).
 - **Note count:** Total notes.
 Many people prefer to show this information on folders only; to do so, untoggle "Show same data on folders" and configure it as a data type there.
 - **Link count:** Total *outbound* [links](https://help.obsidian.md/Getting+started/Link+notes).